Ctenophorus

-Ctenophorus is a genus of lizards, commonly known as comb-bearing dragons, in the family Agamidae.
+Ctenophorus, from Ancient Greek κτείς (kteís), meaning "comb", and φόρος (phóros), meaning "bearing", is a genus of lizards, commonly known as comb-bearing dragons, found in Australia.
+They are in the dragon lizard family, known as Agamidae.

+Description

 The genus contains the most diverse group of dragon lizards in Australia.
 It is the largest group of Australian lizards and it has an extensive radiation in the arid zones.
 Many of the species of Ctenophorus have been grouped by a similar morphology.
-The informal names and groupings within this genus — rock dragon, crevice-dragon, ground-dragon, sand-dragon, and bicycle-dragon — are named after the mythological creature, the dragon.
+The informal names and groupings within this genus — rock dragon, sand dragon, crevice-dragon, ground dragon, and bicycle-dragon — are named after the mythological creature, the dragon.

 Lizards in the genus Ctenophorus may be confused with lizards in the genera Tympanocryptis and Diporiphora.

 Species

-There are 34 recognized species in the genus.
+There were 34 recognised species in the genus until a new study published in June 2023 discovered four more in South Australia adding up to a total of 38 species.
+The new species are included in the list below.